wbamberg/idl-reference/docs/nsIExternalProtocolService.md

 nor the OS knows about a handler for the protocol, the object this method
 returns will represent a default handler for unknown content.

-@param aProtocolScheme the scheme from a URL: http, ftp, mailto, etc.

 Note: aProtocolScheme should not include a trailing colon, which is part
 of the URI syntax, not part of the scheme itself (i.e. pass "mailto" not
 "mailto:").

-@return the handler, if any; otherwise a default handler

 #### Parameters ####